aplbrain/bossVR/README.md

 ### Util Module
 - **common_functions**: Provides utility functions for image processing, file handling, and other tasks.

-## Example Workflow
+## Example Workflow and Usage

-Note these functions operate with the project specifications as configured in the config.file.
-It
+The tool can be run from the command line, having configured project parameters in `config.ini`.

 1. **Extract Dataset Information**:
    Retrieve information such as the dimensions of the dataset at each resolution level